milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

   , values :: Map MetricName [DataPoint]
   }
 ```
 Note that `Data.Map`, which implements a Hashmap, is imported as `Map` here.
-If that's considered bad practice, I apologise.
+If that's considered bad practice, I apologize.

 One thing to note here, is that these six lines of code are already enough to represent some kind of _insane_ state.
 Lets say we have